Sabah Tshung Tsin Secondary School: 1974–1989: Restructuring and Growth

-In 1975, the school started classes for Senior 3 students, and for the first time participated in the government's Sijil Pelajaran Malaysia (SPM, Malaysian Education Certificate).
+In 1975, the school started classes for Senior 3 students, and for the first time participated in the Unified Examination Certificate (UEC) and government's Sijil Pelajaran Malaysia (SPM, Malaysian Education Certificate).
 Another 600 students were enrolled in the Junior section in 1976.
-Subsequently, the administrators decided to conduct an entrance examination to accept only the best students.

-The Hakka Association tried to implement improvements for the school, independent of the Government because of the discrimination against Chinese High Schools due to the New Economic Policy, an affirmative policy which was introduced by the Malaysian Federal Government in 1971 favouring the bumiputras.
+Subsequently, the administrators decided to conduct an entrance examination to accept only the best students.The Hakka Association tried to implement improvements for the school, independent of the Government because of the discrimination against Chinese High Schools due to the New Economic Policy, an affirmative policy which was introduced by the Malaysian Federal Government in 1971 favouring the bumiputras.
+The school first built a hall with a capacity of around 2000 students along with the introduction of Tshung Tsin Night in November 1979.
 By the 1980s improvements had been made, and this included the construction of more school buildings.
-The new buildings included two permanent classroom buildings, a building for the school administrators, a garden inside the two new classroom buildings and the new school administrators building, a hall with a capacity of around 1000 students, a multi-purpose field, two basketball courts and a volleyball court.
+The new buildings included two permanent classroom buildings, a building for the school administrators, a garden inside the two new classroom buildings and the new school administrators building, a multi-purpose field, two basketball courts and a volleyball court.

-On 19 August 1982, a new five story building was opened, which provided a canteen on the ground floor, a computer lab on the second floor, and a library on the third and fourth floors.
-The fifth floor was used to provide accommodation for teachers for two years until a new teacher's hostel was opened in 1986.
+On 19 August 1984, a new five-storey Multipurpose Building was opened, which once housed the school canteen and a computer lab on the first floor.
+The library is also located in this building from the second floor to the fourth floor.
+The fourth floor was used to provide accommodation for teachers for two years until a new teachers' hostel was opened in 1986, hence becoming the pre-university centre until 1989.

 In 1984, as results for the students taking the Unified Examinations Certificate (UEC) were encouraging, the school decided to have classes for qualified students who were planning to further their studies in universities.
 A building was planned to be built in Menggatal, Sabah, but the school lost the land the new building was to be built on due to the defeat of the ruling party Barisan Nasional by the Parti Bersatu Sabah in the 1985 Sabah state election.
-In the end, the empty fifth floor of the five-story building was used instead for classes.
+In the end, the empty fifth floor of the five-story building was used for classes instead.
 Classes started in January 1987 with 152 students.
-The Pre-University class concept was well received and method of teaching was also lauded.
-In the same year, students who went for the A-Level and LCCI examinations organised by the University of Cambridge achieved good results, and this prompted the Hakka Association to raise funds to construct a building exclusively for the Pre-University students.
-In 1989, the building was opened by the then Chief Minister of Sabah, Datuk Pairin Kitingan.
-The Pre-University was known then as "Sabah Tshung Tsin Pre-University Centre" and today it is known as Institut Sinaran.
+The Pre-university class concept was well received and method of teaching was also lauded.
+In the same year, students who went for the A-Level and LCCI examinations organised by the University of Cambridge achieved good results, and this prompted the Hakka Association to raise funds to construct a building exclusively for the Pre-university students.
+In 1989, the building was opened by the then Chief Minister of Sabah, Pairin Kitingan.
+The Pre-university centre was known then as "Sabah Tshung Tsin Pre-University Centre" and today it is known as Institut Sinaran.